ChthonVII/gamutthingy/README.md

      - `CXA2025AS_US` Used in U.S. Sony Trinitron ~1997.
      - `CXA1213AS` Probably used in Sony Trinitron ~1992.
 Unclear if this chip was meant for Japan, U.S., or both.
      - `TDA8362` Used in Hitachi CMT2187/2196/2198/2199 ~1994.
 Unclear if this television used different whitepoints in U.S. and Japan.
+     - `toshiba_backstripe_cf2005` Unknown chip used in Toshiba Blackstripe CF2005 (US model, 1985).
+Behavior derived from empirical measurements [new16].
 - `--crtdemodfixes`: Specificies whether to auto-correct low-precision values for demodulator angles and gains that are likely truncations of known values used for "plain-vanilla" demodulation, using full precision "plain-vanilla" values instead.
 Possible values are `true` (default) or `false`.
 - `--crtdemodrenorm`: Specifies the conditions for renormalizing demodulator gains.
 Possible values are `none` (never renormalize), `insane` (only if both the B-Y angle is non-zero and the B-Y gain is non-one)(default), `nonzeroangle` (if the B-Y angle is non-zero), `gainnot1` (if the B-Y gain is non-one), or `all` (if either B-Y angle is non-zero or the B-Y gain is non-one).
 Presently, CXA1213AS and TDA8362 are the only implemented demodulators that meet any of these criteria.
 CXA1213AS seems to give better results without renormalization, while TDA8362 gives better results with it.
 Hence the default.
 - `--crt-hue-knob` or `--chk`: Apply a global rotation, in degrees, to demodulation axes.
 Floating point number.
 Default 0.0.
 Note: The original angles are used for purposes of `--crtdemodfixes`, while the modified angles are used for purposes of `--crtdemodrenorm`.